 Home-buying and selling can feel like a different world, complete with its own language.
-You may have heard some of the following terms tossed around during your homebuying journey, but do you understand what they mean?
+You may have heard some of these common real estate terms tossed around during your homebuying journey, but do you understand what they mean?

-Don’t worry, we’re here to help demystify the most common homebuying terms you should know.
+Don’t worry, we’re here to help demystify the most common real estate terms you should know.
 This will help you to become more fluent in the language and feel more confident.

 Adjustable Rate Mortgage (ARM): a home loan with an interest rate that can change over time, causing the monthly payment amount increase or decrease.

 Annual Percentage Rate (APR): the true cost of your mortgage.
 APR includes the mortgage interest rate, plus any other, points, fees and costs associated with the loan.

 Appraisal: the estimated value of a home.
 This value is determined by a licensed appraiser and is based on the condition of the home, its initial purchase price and comparable recent sales.